davidutibe/finance_management_dashboard/README.md

 ## Data Automation: Cleaning and Transformation

-### Unpivot Columns
 1. **Unpivot Columns**
 *  Unpivoted the Transaction types Credit (Cr), and Debit (Dr) columns to transform into rows instead of columns for useability
 2. **Rename Columns**
 * Rename the newly created columns from the step above.
 3. **Add Custom Column**
 * Add a custom column to negate all the debit entries and change data type

-### Create new tables
-1. **Create New Tables to be used as a visual slicer using the Division**
-* Create a new table by referencing the journal table, then take out all other columns except the Division column, take out duplicates.
-* Close and apply changes
 ```
 let
     Source = Excel.Workbook(File.Contents("C:\Users\David Micheal\Downloads\Creating an Income Statement Dashboard_Start.xlsx"), null, true),